telerik/blazor-docs/components/chart/types/rangecolumn.md

 * `Skip`—Skips the first n labels, where n is the value (`double` number) passed to the parameter.
 * `Angle`—Rotates the labels with the desired angle by n degrees, where n is the value passed to the parameter.
 It can take positive and negative numbers.
 To set this parameter, use the `< ChartCategoryAxisLabelsRotation />` child tag.

-To rotate the markers use the `ChartCategoryAxisLabelsRotation` child tag and set its `Angle` parameter.
-It can take positive and negative numbers as value.
+To rotate the markers, use the `ChartCategoryAxisLabelsRotation` child tag and set its `Angle` parameter.
+It can take positive and negative numbers as values.

 ### Color